subquery/documentation/docs/faqs/faqs.md

 **The SubQuery Network**

 The SubQuery Network allows developers to completely decentralise their infrastructure stack.
 It is the most open, performant, reliable, and scalable data service for dApps.
-Putting it another way, SubQuery Network enables an open web3 data revolution by.
+The SubQuery Network indexes and services data to the global community in an incentivised and verifiable way.
+After publishing your project to the SubQuery Network, anyone can index and host it - providing data to users around the world faster and reliably.

 More information [here](/subquery_network/introduction.md).